Programs at CCEast

 For the most updated meeting times and course descriptions, refer to the online class schedule or call 360-496-5022.

 In an effort to offer a full spectrum of learning opportunities for students, the following class modalities are being offered:

 - Face-to-Face classes are the traditional in-person sessions in a classroom with an instructor.
-All COVID-19 protocols and restrictions must be met.
-Students must wear face masks and use social distancing.

 - Online classes are fully online with no required dates/times for meeting.
 (There still may be deadlines assigned for tests, discussions, and assignments.)

 - Hybrid classes have some of the face-to-face class time replaced with online activities.

 - Virtual classes meet on a specific schedule, but may use online platforms such as Zoom, WebEx, or others.

 - Hybrid/Virtual classes meet virtually on a specific day/time for part of the class, with an online component for the rest.